-Care of various farm and exotic animals including: goats, chickens, pigs, tortoises, turkeys, rabbits, guinea pigs, emus, wallabies, miniature horses, llamas, miniature donkeys, skunk, tamandua and pot-bellied pigs;
+Care of various farm and exotic animals including: goats, chickens, pigs, tortoises, turkeys, rabbits, guinea pigs, emus, wallabies, miniature horses, llamas, miniature donkeys, skunk, tamandua, coatimundis, patagonian maras and pot-bellied pigs;

 Follows diet and nutrition protocols in the preparation of diet and feeds as outlined in the Animal Nutrition Guidebook;

-Ensures food preparation area is clean, disinfected and properly sanitized as set forth by USDA and Weisberg Stables.
+Responsible for maintaining food preparation area in a clean, disinfected and properly sanitized way as set forth by USDA and Weisberg Stables standards.

-Handles & trains animals for use in the Ambassador program;
+Handles & trains animals for use in the Ambassador and Educational programs;

 Weighs and records animals weights on biweekly or monthly schedule;

 Keeps detailed records or care and illnesses;

 Assists in performance of specialized animal care, including baby and immature animal care;

 Assists in capturing, crating and transportation of animals as required for evacuation or medical care;

 Prepares daily written and electronic reports to supervisor on any changes in behavior, diet, sickness, or reproductive status;